Bloxdy/code-api/README.md

  *
  * @param {string | CustomTextStyling} message - The text contained within the message.
 Can use `Custom Text Styling`.
  * @param { { fontWeight?: number | string; color?: string } } [style] - An optional style argument.
 Can contain values for fontWeight and color of the message.
+ * style is ignored if message uses custom text styling (i.e. is not a string).
  * @returns {void}
  */
 broadcastMessage(message, style)